Events for the Public

 Soapbox Science ⁞ June 26, 2021

-On Saturday, June 26, 2021, 2-5 p.m.
-Soapbox Science hosted its sixth event in Berlin - like last year on Washingtonplatz at Hauptbahnhof.
-Twelve female scientists from around the world stood on their soapboxes to present their research to the public - including neuroscientist Klara Freitag.
+On Saturday, June 26, 2021, 2-5 p.m. - with masks and social distancing - Soapbox Science Berlin staged its sixth event in the German capital, this summer again at Washingtonplatz, Berlin Central Station.
+Twelve female scientists from around the globe stepped onto their soapboxes to showcase their science to the public on a range of topics.

 The international week of the Brain - the “Brain Awareness Week” - take place from March 14th - 21th 2021.
 This year once again the Einstein Center for Neurosciences Berlin and NeuroCure present together with various research institutions in Berlin a diverse program including lectures, workshops and movies for people of all ages.